-The Master of Arts in Comparative Religion at Western Michigan University offers two options.
+The Master of Arts in the Department of Comparative Religion at Western Michigan University offers two options.

 Following this option does not require preparation of a thesis or reading proficiency in a foreign language.
-It makes two requirements:
+It does require you to complete:

-- Complete a total of at least 33 hours of course work, including 12 hours of required core courses and 21 hours of electives chosen from approved courses.
+- A total of at least 33 hours of course work, including 12 hours of required core courses and 21 hours of electives chosen from approved courses.

 Departmental reading lists for M.A. exams:

 - Religions of China

 - Spirituality, Culture and Health

 - Theory and Method (required for all students in the M.A. degree program)